LukasPio/MyQuests_FrontEnd/README.md

-# A front-end to an to-do-list app with some features as:
+# A front-end to a to-do-list app with some features as:
 #### - Login/register system.
 #### - Minimalist design with dark mode.
 #### - Change avatar with an url to image.